abhi266raj/SocialNetwork/README.md

 - Theme struct for changing color

 ## To do
-- Use di for themes and networking
+- Support for dark mode

 ## Unfixed things
 - Gitignore is not setup